c-10001001/SR-201/home-assistant/readme.md

-Updated version of the script, python3 compatible.
+Updated version of the script, python3 compatible.<br>
 This folder will also contain examples for use with home-assistant.